Meet our staff

 Role

-Jean Nyaradzo Mujati works as a Programme Coordinator for the CHARM project and also helps with proof reading and quality control of Fojo reports.
-Previously Jean worked in the Zimbabwe Media Development Programme from 2015 to 2018.
+Jean Nyaradzo Mujati works as a Programme Manager CHARM Sub-Saharan Africa and as Coordinator for the Zimbabwe MIP Programme.
+Jean also helps with proof reading and quality control of Fojo reports.

 Experience